yokolet/new-note/_posts/2023-03-12-getting-started-graphql-using-ruby-on-rails.md

 ### Make GraphQL Queries

 So far, we have some seed data in the database.
-It's time to make GraphQL queries.
+The next step is to make GraphQL queries.

 GraphQL query schema is defined in `app/graphql/types/query_type.rb`, which has been generated when GraphQL Ruby gem was installed.
-As we see "testField" in the above section, all should be in the query_type.rb.
+As we see "testField" in the above section, all query definitions should be in the query_type.rb.

-GraphQL examples out there mostly write every query implementation in the query_type.rb.
+GraphQL examples out there often write every query implementation in the query_type.rb.
+It's OK if the API is as simple as examples.
-That might end up in adding bunch of methods in a single file in an actual development.
+However, that might end up in adding bunch of methods in a single file in an actual application.
-A concern is, that would lead to poor code readability and/or maintainability.
+A concern is, the code will have poor readability and/or maintainability.
 As far as I searched online, it looks no decisive solution exists for this.
 What I found is a GraphQL Ruby's Resolver ([https://graphql-ruby.org/fields/resolvers.html](https://graphql-ruby.org/fields/resolvers.html)).
 Although GraphQL Ruby team wants people to avoid Resolver, it is a good way to decouple each type's query implementation.
-So, this blog post uses the Resolver.
+For that reason, the Resolver is used here.

 #### Define Resolvers

-Queries to be implemented here are:
+Queries to be implemented are:
 - a single user query, parameter: user id
 - all users query, parameter: none
 - multiple posts query, parameter: none -- all posts, user id -- one user's all posts

-For those queries, three resolvers are defined:
+The implementations of resolvers for those queries are defined:

 ```ruby
 # app/graphql/resolvers/user_resolver.rb